edgeryders/dynalist_companion/README.md

        service apache2 reload

-9. Set up cron for automatic calls to `notify.py`.
+9. Set up cron for automatic calls to send notifications.

-    For e-mail notifications to work, the `notify.py` script has to be called by `cron`, for example every 20 minutes.
+    For e-mail notifications to work, the `admin.py notify` command has to be called by `cron`, for example every 20 minutes.
 On each run, it will detect new changes to the Dynalist file and send notifications out as required.
 An example crontab line would be this:

-       */20 * * * * /usr/bin/env bash -c 'sleep $(($RANDOM \% 120))s && source /path/to/your/project/venv/bin/activate && python /path/to/your/project/dynalist_companion/notify.py'
+       */20 * * * * /usr/bin/env bash -c 'sleep $(($RANDOM \% 120))s && source /path/to/your/project/venv/bin/activate && python /path/to/your/project/dynalist_companion/admin.py notify'

     Explanations: **(1)** The `*/20` specifies that the command will run every 20 minutes. **(2)** `cron` uses the `sh` shell by default, which does not have the `source` builtin we need for virtualenv activation.
 We fix this by starting `bash` instead, as [shown here](https://stackoverflow.com/a/50556692). **(3)** Then we wait for a random number of 0-120 seconds to prevent load spikes on the Dynalist servers at minutes 0, 20 and 40 if more people start using this software.
 The technique was adapted [from here](https://stackoverflow.com/a/16289693). **(4)** Note the use of `\%` in the `sleep $(($RANDOM \% 120))s` command because an unescaped `%` terminates the line (!!) in crontab syntax.